What are SVGs and why should developers be using them?

 Internet Explorer: IE 11 rely heavily on optimizing for Windows 7 and 8.
 Many of the functions such as switching tabs to new windows are much simpler and slicker in the latest browser.
 Most of the features are still retained from IE 10 such as individual tab previewing from the task bar.

-Safari doesn’t have the greatest amount in terms of extensions compared to its rival browsers.
+Safari: Safari doesn’t have the greatest amount in terms of extensions compared to its rival browsers.
 However they cater well on extensions for productivity and organisation.
 Third party extensions are unfortunately bland and don’t flow with the browser like Firefox or Chrome.

 The best tool for secure browsing is using your own discretion.
 Unfortunately all browsers have experienced security / privacy attacks in the past.
 Chrome, Firefox and Safari use Google’s Safe Browsing API to detect potential dangerous sites.
 With the API getting regular updates the security for the browser is constantly updated.
 Chrome goes a step further by scanning potential harmful downloads.
 All the browsers provide the option to be surfing the web privately.
 By using the private option, your history, temporary Internet files and cookies are not stored.
 IE 11 uses a security feature called Do Not Track, which block trackers from communicating with the browser.